a-kramer/mcmc_clib/README.md

 good way to do that and can create `cvodes` compatible C files and headers, then the tools mentioned in this section are not needed.

-We have chosen an Sbtab to vfgen workflow for autmoation of source creation.
+Internally, we have chosen an [SBtab](https://sbtab.net) to vfgen workflow for autmoation of source creation.
 We rely on the [vfgen](https://github.com/WarrenWeckesser/vfgen) tool to create C code for the model, including a Jacobian and sensitivity equations.
 VFGEN depends [CLN](https://www.ginac.de/CLN/),